-A favorite among podcasters, musicians, and sound engineers, it’s the go-to choice for creating a strong, consistent connection between your recording device and microphone.
+A favorite among podcasters, musicians, and sound engineers, the XLR cable it’s the go-to choice for creating a strong, consistent connection between your recording device and microphone.

-We’ve also put together a super useful buying guide that’s packed with hints and tips on what to keep an eye out for before you settle on your final decision.
+I’ve also put together a super helpful buying guide that’s packed with hints and tips on what to keep an eye out for before you settle on your final decision.

 In a hurry?
 Let’s get started by taking a look at our top pick.